mkhan42/Artstagram/README.md

 * MongoDB and Mongoose
 * Heroku (for deployment)
 * Git
-* All the images used were found on an open source site https://unsplash.com/
+* All the background images used were found on an open source site https://unsplash.com/

 # How to install